AlaMetTyr/Genomic-markers-of-invasiveness/README.md

 `orthofinder -f ./` #runs orthofinder on default settings for proteinfasta files

 #Filtering and parsing output for input into cafe5.
+the orthogroups file must be manipulated to remove the total genes and include a description column before exporting as a text file for filtering.

 Removing gene families with large copy gene number variance: (from cafe5 tools file) `./clade_and_size_filter.py -i ./Orthogroups/Orthogroups2.txt -o filtered_cafe_input.txt -s`

 Making the species tree generated ultrametric: (additional tool availble form OrthoFinder github.
-If using Orthofinder as a module rquiers the download of 'scripts_of' file form orthoinder main directory.
+If using Orthofinder as a module requires the download of 'scripts_of' file form orthoinder main directory.
 `python make_ultrametric.py Species_Tree/SpeciesTree_rooted_node_labels.tre`

 ## Running Cafe5